chris48s/v8r/docs/docs/plugins/writing-plugins.md

 Plugins that the user has specified in the config file are run first.
 These are executed in the order they are specified in the config file.

 v8r's core plugins run second.
-The order of execution or core plugins is non-configurable.
+The order of execution for core plugins is non-configurable.

 ## Hook Types